- Search The Registry

-Her Top ten UK hits began with 'Banana Boat Song' '1957, 'Kiss Me Honey Honey Kiss Me' no. 3 '1958; first no. 1 'As I Love You' '1959; no. 2 in '1960 with 'As Long As He Needs Me' from Oliver!; 'You'll Never Know' no. 6, 'I'll Get By' no. 10, 'Reach For The Stars'/'Climb Every Mountain' no. 1, all in '1961.
-Her real talent was on stage, with dynamic singing, extravagant gestures, often in a backless, side less and strapless gown keeping the audience in suspense.
-Her smash hit work in Persian Room NYC '1961 established her as live act in USA, but her only top 40 entry there was theme from Bond film Goldfinger (no. 8 '1965).
+Her Top ten UK hits began with 'Banana Boat Song' '1957, 'Kiss Me Honey Honey Kiss Me' no. 3 '1958; first no. 1 'As I Love You' 1959; no. 2 in '1960 with 'As Long As He Needs Me' from Oliver!; 'You'll Never Know' no. 6, 'I'll Get By' no. 10, 'Reach For The Stars'/'Climb Every Mountain' no. 1, all in '1961.
+Her real talent was on stage, with dynamic singing and extravagant gestures, often in a backless, side, and strapless gown, keeping the audience in suspense.
+Her smash hit work in Persian Room NYC '1961 established her as a live act in the USA, but her only top 40 entry was the theme from Bond film Goldfinger (no. 8 '1965).

-Her version of George Harrison's 'Something' made no. 4 '1970, 'For All We Know', 'Never, Never, Never' made top ten; another Bond theme 'Diamonds Are Forever' did well, but by mid-'1970s the hit singles had stopped.
-She played Carnegie Hall '1972 and released a live album from there in 1973.
-She was successful on UK TV in '1983, with guests like Richard Clayderman and Robert Goulet and others.
+Her version of George Harrison's 'Something' made no. 4 '1970, 'For All We Know', 'Never, Never, Never' made top ten; another Bond theme, 'Diamonds Are Forever' did well, but by the mid-'1970s the hit singles had stopped.
+She played Carnegie Hall in '1972 and released a live album from there in 1973.
+She was successful on UK TV in '1983, with guests like Richard Clayderman and Robert Goulet, and others.

-Despite public sympathy on her daughter's death by drowning '85 UK tabloid papers sold issues with implication of neglect.
+Despite public sympathy for her daughter's death by drowning, '85 UK tabloid papers sold issues with implication of neglect.
 Bassey became a Dame Commander of the Order of the British Empire (the female equivalent of a Knight Commander) on December 31, 1999.
-She now lives in Monaco, and has recently sold her London apartment.
+She now lives in Monaco and has recently sold her London apartment.
 Many of its furnishings were auctioned for charity.
 Two very popular 'Audiences with Shirley Bassey' have aired on British TV, the most recent being in March 2006.
 Bassey returned to perform in five arenas around the UK in June 2006, culminating at Wembley.
-A new single, 'The Living Tree' is scheduled for release in August 2006 with an album of new material due soon after.
+A new single, 'The Living Tree', is scheduled for release, with an album of new material due soon after.